-The P4SCT/P4SCT+/P4SCT+II supports Dual channel, ECC/non-ECC, unbuffered DDR-400/333/266 SDRAM.
-(Populate DIMM0A,DIMM1A and/or DIMM0B, DIMM1B with memory modules of the same size/same type will result in the dual channel, two-way interleaved memory which is faster than the single channel memory.
+The P4SC8/P4SCi supports Dual channel, ECC or non-ECC, unbuffered DDR-400/333/266 SDRAM.
+Populate DIMM0A,DIMM1A and/or DIMM0B, DIMM1B with memory modules of the same size/same type will result in the dual channel, two-way interleaved memory which is faster than the single channel memory.